samuelsycamore/-foraging.sycamore.garden/data/authors/default.md

 Sam currently works as a Developer Relations Engineer at MUI.
 Previously he was the Marketing Manager at Hashnode.

-He spends his free time making music, hiking, and foraging for edible wild plants.
+He spends his free time making music, traveling, hiking, and foraging for edible wild plants.

 Check out [Sam's portfolio](https://sycamore.garden/) for detailed case studies of his work.